 2 tablespoons peanut butter (190 calories)

-1/4 cup miso, vegetable or chicken broth (I used miso)
+1/4 cup miso broth, vegetable broth or chicken broth (I used miso)

 1 tablespoon rice vinegar